HannaGimenes/HannaGimenes/README.md

 - 👋 Hi, I’m @HannaGimenes
 - 👀 I’m interested in karate
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on estudar
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me

 <!---